mjkaviya0307-droid/HostelRoomAllocationSystem/README.md

 👉 http://localhost:8080/

-💡 Future Enhancements
+## 🔮 Future Enhancements

-Online room change requests
+- Add online room change request system

-Smart chatbot with NLP
+- Integrate a smarter NLP-based chatbot

-Payment gateway integration (Razorpay / Stripe)
+- Implement payment gateway (Razorpay / Stripe)

-Enhanced analytics dashboard for admin
+- Add analytics dashboard for admin (room occupancy, fee stats, etc.)
+- Improve UI with responsive design and animations
+- Role-based access control for more security

-👩‍💻 Author
+## 👩‍💻 Author

-Kavya M J
+**Kavya M.J**
-🎓 Java Developer | Passionate about full-stack and AI-integrated applications 📫 LinkedIn: www.linkedin.com/in/03kaviya01
+🎓 Java Developer | Passionate about full-stack and AI-integrated applications
-📫 Email: mjkaviya0307@gmail.com
+📫 [Your LinkedIn or Email Here (optional)]

-📜 License
+## 📜 License

-This project is licensed under the MIT License - feel free to use, modify, and enhance it.
+This project is licensed under the **MIT License** – feel free to use, modify, and enhance it.